-the CD 28 receptor, it moderated the immune response by triggering a regulatory type of T cell (Tacke et al. 1997; Lin & Hünig 2003).
+What had been the exact reasoning and the intended effect before TGN1412 was administered to humans, and what went wrong?
+Before the phase 1 clinical trial, first experiments in rats had shown that the new antibody had two modes of action.
+First, it stimulated the immune response through its impact on the CD 28 receptor on effector memory T lymphocytes.
+Second, through a parallel pathway which also involves the CD 28 receptor, it moderated the immune response by triggering a regulatory type of T cell (Tacke et al. 1997; Lin & Hünig 2003).
 Thus, after these initial animal experiments, it was clear that the CD 28 receptor was part of a quite complex system of stimulation and moderation to maintain a balanced regulation of the immune system.
-In fact, it was also known that this system is embedded in a much broader, far more complex apparatus of immune-regulation which was not fully understood even many years after the disaster (the unresolved problem of complexity was acknowledged post factum e.g. in Pallardy & Hünig 2010, 511).
+In fact, it was also known that this system is embedded in a much broader, far more complex apparatus of immune-regulation, which was not fully understood even many years after the disaster (the unresolved problem of complexity was acknowledged post factum, e.g. in Pallardy & Hünig 2010, 511).

-Further tests in animals had shown that the antibody's second property - the selective downregulation of the immune response without a general suppression of the immune system - was particularly promising.
-This mechanism led Thomas Hünig, the leading scientist involved, and his colleagues to expect that the newly discovered antibody might be used to treat various autoimmune disorders (Beyersdorf et al. 2006), that is, disorders which are characterized by an inadequate overreaction of the immune-system against cells of the own organism.
-Trials with animal models of rheumatoid arthritis and multiple sclerosis in mice and rats had confirmed this hypothesis: The rodents recovered from their conditions and did not show any side effects (Beyersdorf et al. 2005).
-In a further step, experiments in macaque monkeys had shown similar therapeutic effects, and again, no serious adverse reactions, such as an anaphylactic shock or immunosuppression (TeGenero 2005; replicated after the disaster in Duff 2006).
+Further tests in animals had shown that the antibody's second property, the selective downregulation of the immune response without a general suppression of the immune system, was particularly promising.
+This mechanism led Thomas Hünig, the leading scientist involved, and his colleagues to expect that the newly discovered antibody might be used to treat various autoimmune disorders (Beyersdorf et al. 2006), that is, disorders which are characterized by an overreaction of the immune-system against the body's own cells.
+Trials with animal models of rheumatoid arthritis and multiple sclerosis in mice and rats had confirmed this hypothesis: the rodents recovered from their conditions and did not show any side effects (Beyersdorf et al. 2005).
+In a further step, experiments in macaque monkeys had shown similar therapeutic effects, and again, no serious adverse reactions, such as an anaphylactic shock or immunosuppression (TeGenero 2005).
 These experiments on monkeys were of particular relevance, because the knowledge available suggested that the properties of the binding site and the affinity for the TGN1412 antibody were almost identical in humans and this primate species, whereas there were significant differences between humans and rodents regarding these parameters (Hanke 2006).